 Your Money or Your Life is incredibly popular due to its concepts of connecting your money more deeply to your time.
 I’ve already embraced this concept, but I’d love to learn more about the inspiration behind it.

-These financial management books can inspire big changes in your life.
+These debt freedom books can inspire big changes in your life.

 Choose the one that best matches your situation and start reading today.

-If I missed your favorite financial management book, definitely tell us all about it!
+If I missed your favorite debt free book, tell us all about it!
 Leave a comment here or over on Facebook.